instillai/deep-learning-mini-course/documentation/nnclassifier.rst

             self.fc2 = nn.Linear(120, 84)
             self.fc3 = nn.Linear(84, 10)

 In this step, we will also define a forward propagation function within the neural network.
+This step describes the pooling process for the CNN using its properties we defined above.
+We take x, the input image, then pool using the relu function on its convolution stage and the fully connected layers to return an output.

 .. code:: python